-Ship With Bubble Mailers
+4. Ship With Bubble Mailers

 If your products (like clothing or books) don’t need much padding, try sending them with a bubble mailer.

-Look Into Last Mile Delivery
+5. Look Into Last-Mile Delivery

-If you often send shipments through UPS and FedEx, and you’re looking for ways to cut down on fees, you should consider using last mile delivery options.
+If you often send shipments through UPS and FedEx, and you’re looking for ways to cut down on fees, you should consider using last-mile delivery options.

 With services like UPS SurePost and FedEx SmartPost, you can send packages without incurring residential surcharges.
-Your chosen carrier will simply drop off packages at your customer’s local post office, and the USPS handles the neighborhood delivery.
+Your chosen carrier will simply drop off packages at your customer’s local post office, and USPS handles the neighborhood delivery.

-Automate With Software
+8. Automate With Software

 For many online sellers, juggling multiple shipping carriers is a necessary part of fulfillment.
 However, without the right software setup, using more than one shipping carrier can be a pain.